woundedkoba/FarmProtectForked/README.md

 All credit to Jacklin213 for all original work.
 I only take credit for having updated this plugin for MC 1.21 and other items listed below.

-See docs > ChangeLog.md for Changes made in each version.
+See docs > Change Log.md for Changes made in each version.